How to implement a navigation redesign on an e-commerce website

 Define the goals of the site

-The website has to make money/sell.
+The website has to make money and sell.
 I can't tell you how many times I've heard this.
-Splitting hairs is to my benefit here.
 I drill down, asking who is supposed to buy, what is supposed to buy, how the customer gets to the website.
-This is the step where such questions are very much in demand.
-The more precise the answers - the better.
+Whether your website is a blog, a shop or a portfolio — in each case the menu will be different.
+As a digital marketing consultant, I always start with this question before touching any navigation structure.

 Target group research